 <Guidance for Programme Leaders completing this section: please delete the Student Administrative Support sections below which are not appropriate to your programme and retain that which reflects the support available.
 For example, remove the iPoint and Reception reference for online programmes or remove the Global Online Support Team for all non-global online provision.
 Programme Leaders of TNE provision should refer to the Collaborative Agreement for the relevant details to include.>

-The iPoint and Reception
+The Reception

-The iPoint and Reception will provide you with access to a range of services and support.
+The Reception will provide you with access to a range of services and support.
 They can help with enquiries relating to student status letter requests, council tax exemption requests, and appointment bookings for some student services.
-The iPoint and Reception can also assist with student card queries.
-You will find the iPoint and Reception at the primary entrances to our main campus buildings at Sighthill, Merchiston, and Craiglockhart.
-Further information regarding the iPoint and Reception is available on My Napier.
+The Reception can also assist with student card queries.
+You will find the Reception at the primary entrances to our main campus buildings at Sighthill, Merchiston, and Craiglockhart.
+Further information regarding the Reception is available on My Napier.

 Global Online Support Team

 The Global Online Support Team are available to be contacted by email if you experience any technical or administrative difficulties in relation to your programme.
 They offer support and advice, and also help ensure that your programme runs as smoothly as possible.
 Please allow two working days for a response.